dschoepe/notmuch-lazysync/README.md

                                   "notmuch-lazysync" "record" "--"
                                   "notmuch" "tag" (append tag-changes (list "--" query)))))

-Tag changes performed using the `notmuch` binary directly can be logged, by putting the following script with the name `notmuch` in a directory that occurs before `/usr/bin` in `$PATH`:
+In addition, tag changes performed using the `notmuch` binary directly can be logged by putting the following script with the name `notmuch` in a directory that occurs before `/usr/bin` in `$PATH`:

     #!/bin/sh
     if [[ "$1" == "tag" ]]; then